 e) Being in good standing with the GIA such that neither the Participating TO nor the CAISO has provided a Notice of Breach that has not been cured and the Interconnection Customer has not commenced sufficient curative actions.

-The CAISO’s agreement to an extension of the proposed Commercial Operation Date does not relieve the Interconnection Customer from compliance with the requirements of any of the criteria in Section 8.9.3 to retain TP Deliverability.
+The CAISO’s agreement to an extension of the proposed Commercial Operation Date does not relieve the Interconnection Customer from compliance with this RIS or the GIA, including without limitation the criteria in Section 8.9.3 to retain TP Deliverability.
 The CAISO will not consider the addition of energy storage; changes to the type, number, or manufacturer of inverters; or insubstantial changes to the Generating Facility as modifications under this Section.
 Interconnection Customers may request such modifications pursuant to this RIS.

-If the Interconnection Customer fails to meet all of the commercial viability criteria but informs the CAISO that it intends to proceed with the modified Commercial Operation Date, the Generating Facility’s Deliverability Status will become Energy Only Deliverability Status.
-Interconnection Customers that become Energy Only for failure to meet these criteria may not reduce their cost responsibility or Commercial Readiness Deposit or GIA Deposit for any assigned Delivery Network Upgrades as a result of converting to Energy Only unless the CAISO and Participating TO(s) determine that the Interconnection Customer’s assigned Delivery Network Upgrade(s) is no longer needed for current Interconnection Customers.

-If an Interconnection Customer satisfies all the commercial viability criteria except criterion (b), the CAISO will postpone converting the Generating Facility to Energy-Only Deliverability Status for one year from the day the Interconnection Customer submits the modification request, or eight years after the CAISO received the Interconnection Request, whichever occurs later.
+If an Interconnection Customer satisfies all the commercial viability criteria except criterion (b), the CAISO will postpone withdrawing the Generating Facility for one year from the day the Interconnection Customer submits the modification request, or eight years after the CAISO received the Interconnection Request, whichever occurs later.
+Interconnection Customers may exercise this provision only once.
 Interconnection Customers exercising this provision must continue to meet all other commercial viability criteria.

-If an Interconnection Customer has declared Commercial Operation for a portion of a Generating Facility, or one or more Phases of a Phased Generating Facility, the CAISO will not convert to Energy-Only the portion of the Generating Facility that is in service and operating in the CAISO markets.
-Instead, the portion of the Generating Facility that has not been developed will be converted to Energy-Only Deliverability Status, resulting in Partial Capacity Deliverability Status for the Generating Facility.
-However, where the Generating Facility has multiple Resource IDs for the Generating Facility, each Resource ID will have its own Deliverability Status independent from the Generating Facility.
+If an Interconnection Customer has declared Commercial Operation for a portion of a Generating Facility, or one or more Phases of a Phased Generating Facility, the CAISO will not withdraw the portion of the Generating Facility that is in service and operating in the CAISO Markets.
+Instead, the portion of the Generating Facility that has not been developed will be downsized.

+Where the Generating Facility has multiple Resource IDs for the Generating Facility, each Resource ID will have its own Deliverability Status independent from the Generating Facility.
 Any individual Resource ID may have Full Capacity Deliverability Status where the Generating Facility as a whole would have Partial Capacity Deliverability Status.
-If the Generating Facility downsizes to the amount in service and operating in the CAISO markets, it will revert to Full Capacity Deliverability Status.
+If the Generating Facility downsizes to the amount in service and operating in the CAISO Markets, it will be Full Capacity Deliverability Status.

-Interconnection Customers in Queue Cluster 7 and beyond whose Cluster Study reports require a timeline beyond the seven-year threshold are exempt from the commercial viability criteria in this section provided that they modify their Commercial Operation Dates within six (6) months of the CAISO’s publishing the Interconnection Study report.
-This exemption is inapplicable to report addenda or revisions required by a request from an Interconnection Customer for any reason.

 6.7.4.1 Annual Review

-For Interconnection Customers extending their Commercial Operation Date beyond the seven-year threshold and retaining their TP Deliverability pursuant to Section 6.7.4, the CAISO will perform an annual review of commercial viability.
-If any Interconnection Customer fails to maintain its level of commercial viability, the Deliverability Status of the Generating Facility corresponding to the Interconnection Request will convert to Energy-Only Deliverability Status.
+For Interconnection Customers extending their Commercial Operation Date beyond the seven-year threshold pursuant to Section 6.7.4, the CAISO will perform an annual review of commercial viability.
+If any Interconnection Customer fails to maintain its level of commercial viability, the CAISO will deem them withdrawn pursuant to Section 3.8.
+Interconnection Customers will not be subject to annual review requirements in any year the Participating TO unilaterally extends their Commercial Operation Date, but will resume compliance the following year.

 6.7.5 Alignment with Power Purchase Agreements